 - 2.1.4.1 Sprat in the North Sea is short-lived and the catch is dominated by young fish.
-The stock size is mostly driven by the recruiting year class; for example the fishery in 2015 was dependent on the 2015 incoming year class.
-The majority of the sprat landings are taken in the Danish industrial trawl fishery, with Denmark holding 87% of the TAC set for the North Sea and Norwegian Sea (Table 2.1). - 2.1.4.2 Recruitment since 1986 has been more stable than is often the case for short-lived species, with recruitment in 2015 estimated to be above the long term average (ICES, 2016d).
+The stock size is mostly driven by the recruiting year class; for example, the fishery in 2015 was dependent on the 2015 incoming year class.
+The majority of the sprat landings are taken in the Danish industrial trawl fishery, with Denmark holding 86% of the TAC set for the North Sea and Norwegian Sea (Table 2.1).
+A notable reduction in the TAC has been seen in recent years, with 2017 TAC at 33,830 tonnes, compared to 227,000 tonnes in previous years.
+Such large variations in TACs on a year-by-year basis means that the fisheries targeting sprat must be highly adaptive to change (e.g. by targeting alternative fisheries or different TAC areas). - 2.1.4.2 Recruitment from sprat since 1986 has been more stable than is often the case for short-lived species, with recruitment in 2015 estimated to be above the long term average (ICES, 2016d).
 The fishery is seasonal with landings mostly in late autumn and winter (Figure 2.3).